82g protein

 Standard recipes can pack 3 to 4 times as much flour as our high-protein pancakes do, with ease.

-But doing so will add a ton of carbohydrates, and energy to your pancakes, skewing the nutritional content to a far lower satiety score since the protein and energy ratio will decrease rapidly.
+But doing so will add a ton of carbohydrates, and energy to your pancakes, skewing the nutritional content to a far lower satiety score since the protein and nutritional content to energy ratio will decrease rapidly.

 Some adjustments you can make with a big impact.

-The more soy-milk you add the more nutrients in each pancake, and the more water, the fewer nutrients you will get per pancake.
+The more soy-milk you add the more nutrients in each pancake, and the more water you use instead of Soy milk, the fewer nutrients you will get per pancake.

-Increasing one or both will also give you a mix thatĀ“s going to be a lot less dense.
+Increasing one or both will also give you a mix that´s going to be a lot less dense.

 How dense you prefer your mix is all down to preferences, so this is one area that requires some experimentation.